The best hotels in San Andres

 San Luis on the east coast is locals' beach.
 Less groomed than Spratt Bight, more coconut trees, and real seafood spots along the road.
 Sol Caribe Campo is based here and it's the best-rated hotel we vetted.
 The tradeoff is you need a mototaxi or rental to get anywhere else, about 15 minutes to Spratt Bight.

-San Andres's best neighborhoods
+San Andres's best hotel regions

 Spratt Bight is where most visitors should base themselves: it's the main beach strip, walkable, and close to everything.
 If you want quiet and local flavor, La Loma and San Luis are worth the short drive.